Road Traffic Lawyer Glasgow | Trust Pilot’s Top Rated Road Traffic Law Specialist

 More than 94% of our clients keep their driving licences in cases defended by us.

-Traffic light cameras are positioned on or near to a set of traffic lights with the purpose of photographing vehicles that stray through on red.
+Red Traffic light cameras are positioned on or near to a set of traffic lights with the purpose of photographing vehicles that stray through on red.
 If you have e-received a fixed penalty notice just give us a call for a FREE case consultation.
 We can and do win this type of case.
 Just provide us with some details and we can tell if we reckon we can win and how much it would cost to instruct us to deal with your case.
 The answer is not to “Get someone else to take the points” This opens you and perhaps others to the very serious charge of attempting to pervert the course of justice and can end up with first offenders going to jail.

-The cameras used nowadays often also have the capability of measuring speed.
-This is not a commonly used camera in Scotland but we have heard of several instances of use in England and ain Europe.
+The cameras used nowadays often also have the capability of also measuring speed.
+This is not a commonly used camera in Scotland but we have heard of several instances of use in England and in Europe.

 Similar to the GATSO or the TRUVELO type of camera in looks.
 Just a bit narrower and a little less noticeable than the standard GATSO.
 It takes a photograph of the vehicle from behind therefore the driver cannot be identified.
 If uncertain who was driving at the time of the offence it is therefore not going to help to ask for the photographs from when the person ran the red light.

 What can I expect on my licence?